AsunaMasuda/YayPlan/README.md

 ### Bugs
 - In a page for creating a new event(create_new_plan.html), if users added many availability empty input forms at the same time and remove a input form randomly, the date was not correctly updated into MongoDB collection.
 - In a page for registering participants(update_plan_participants.html), when participants use identical names and they edit or delete their information, the change is refrected to the both input.

+#### Browser Compatibility
+- Safari: The css styling for a delete button in the Modal window in restored_data.html was not working in Safari.
+It was caused by `type="button"` in the anchor tag that works as the delete button, and after deleting `type="button"` it started working as expected.

 ### How User Stories Needs Were Met
 - to be updated